We take a look at some of the vital climate films shocking people into action

-These documentaries show the causes and chilling effects of plastic pollution while also shining a light on how environmental disaster can be avoided.
+Here are some of the best and most urgent environmental documentaries making people think about their behaviour for the better.
+These films show the causes and chilling effects of plastic pollution while also shining a light on how the climate emergency can be avoided.

 The landmark television shows voiced by David Attenborough from Life on Earth to A Perfect Planet have, at various times, reflected, lagged behind and driven public opinion on environmental matters in the UK.